fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

 =======================================
 Author: `fangwei123456 <https://github.com/fangwei123456>`_, `lucifer2859 <https://github.com/lucifer2859>`_

-This tutorial focuses on ``SpikingFlow.clock_driven``, introduce the clock-driven simulation method, the concept of gradient substitution method, and the use of differentiable SNN neurons.
+This tutorial focuses on ``SpikingFlow.clock_driven``, introducing the clock-driven simulation method, the concept of surrogate gradient method, and the use of differentiable spiking neurons.

-Surrogate gradient method is a new method emerging in recent years.
+The surrogate gradient method is a new method emerging in recent years.
 For more information about this method, please refer to the following overview:

 Neftci E, Mostafa H, Zenke F, et al. Surrogate Gradient Learning in Spiking Neural Networks: Bringing the Power of Gradient-based optimization to spiking neural networks[J].
 IEEE Signal Processing Magazine, 2019, 36(6): 51-63.